 If you want Pinterest to drive traffic to your blog, you need to make sure your content is set up correctly.
 If your account is set up correctly, you will be able to grow your Pinterest Account and be able to use it as a resource for your blog.

 I use Pinterest for two reasons: first reason is to make money from pinning on Pinterest and the second reason is drive traffic to my blog.

 Before I started this blog, my main purpose for my Pinterest account was to make money from pinning.
 YES, I actually learned how to make a profit from pinning on Pinterest.
 You can read more about that here.
-I did this for a solid year before I started this blog.
-Pinterest was a fun hobby (and slight addiction) that I was excited when I learned that it was possible to make money from it.
-So I created a brand new Pinterest account.
-Then for a whole year I learned how to grow my account from zero to 5.6 Million monthly viewers and almost 10,000 followers!
+Pinterest has always been a fun hobby (and slight addiction) that I was excited when I learned that it was possible to make money from it.

 You can join my Facebook Group: Pinning for a Profit or subscribe to my blog.

-Now, are you ready to learn how to grow your Pinterest account?
+Let’s learn how to grow your Pinterest account

 Follow these tips and strategies so you can gain more monthly viewers and followers!

 This is an absolute must.
 You must pin every single day.

 Once you start pinning every day, Pinterest will see that you are a serious pinner and they will more likely show your content more often in the feed.

 You should make sure you pin the same amount every day.
 You can always pin more than this number but you should never pin less than this number.
 So figure out a number that works for you and your schedule.
 Start small, like 5 pins a day.
 Just make sure you pin at least that amount every single day.